You are viewing documentation for a previous version of this software.

 Notice that there are no brackets after the call to the login mutation - this is because the type returned by this mutation is String, which is known as a scalar type.
 This means it won't have properties the way an object would, so you don't need to specify what properties you want returned to you.

-You'll also notice that email wasn't automatically added as an even though it doesn't seem to have a default value: That's because email is of type String - which remember, in GraphQL, means that it's not required (although obviously you won't get too far without it).
+You'll also notice that email wasn't automatically added as an argument even though it doesn't seem to have a default value: That's because email is of type String - which remember, in GraphQL, means that it's not required (although obviously you won't get too far without it).

 Click the plus sign next to the email argument to have that argument added: